zaphosting/docs/docs/arma3-serverconfig.md

 ---
 id: arma3-serverconfig
 title: "Arma 3: Edit server configuration file"
-description: Information about the settings and configuration options of the server.cfg file of your Arma 3 server from ZAP-Hosting - ZAP-Hosting.com
+description: "Information about the settings and configuration options of the server.cfg file of your Arma 3 server from ZAP-Hosting - ZAP-Hosting.com"
 sidebar_label: Server.cfg
 services:
   - gameserver-arma3